Trend-Verlag/trax/README.md

 The trax library implements the logic of track-guided vehicles, signaling, sensors, and cargo transportation.
-It leverages the NVIDIA PhysX engine to simulate train dynamics—on tracks and beyond.
+It leverages the NVIDIA PhysX engine to simulate train dynamics - on tracks and beyond.

 This repository contains the mature core of trax version 3.0.0.
 Our mission: a physically realistic railroad simulation, built to last - with open ideas,